webdiscus/ansis/README.md

 1. Chromium browser-like runtimes
    - detected first -> truecolor

+2. Dumb terminal
+   - `TERM=dumb` -> no colors

-2. `COLORTERM` (some terminals set it even when output is not TTY)
+3. `COLORTERM` (some terminals set it even when output is not TTY)
+   - used as a hint, not as a replacement for `FORCE_COLOR`
    - `truecolor` or `24bit` -> truecolor
    - `ansi256` -> 256 colors
    - `ansi` -> 16 colors

-3. CI environment (not TTY)
+4. CI environment (not TTY)
    - GitHub Actions -> truecolor
    - other CI environments -> 16 colors

-4. Terminal
+5. Terminal
    - no TTY -> no colors
-   - `TERM=dumb` -> no colors
    - `PM2` and `Next.js` non-TTY runtimes -> color output

-5. Windows
+6. Windows
    - Windows terminals since Windows 10 build 14931 (released 2016) -> truecolor

-6. 256-color terminals
+7. 256-color terminals
    - known 256-color terminals -> 256 colors

-7. Fallback
+8. Fallback
    - unknown terminals -> 16 colors

 <details>